 You can test the PipeWire server from the source directory with:

-To test video capture and display with SDL from the source directory, try in another window:
+To test video capture and display with SDL from the source directory, try this in another window:

 You can play around with the other examples as well.
 Don’t forget to set the correct environment variables as shown above or else the plugins and modules won’t be found.